-IMPORTANT: to have faster readout and smaller dead time, one can configure clkdivider, i.e. the speed at which the data are read, i.e. 200/100/50 MHz for clkdivider 0/1/2 and the dead time between frames through flags parallel, i.e. acquire and read at the same time or acquire and then read out.
+IMPORTANT: to have faster readout and smaller dead time, one can configure clkdivider, i.e. the textcolorredspeed at which the data are read, i.e. 200/100/50 MHz for clkdivider 0/1/2 (speed full speed/half speed/quart speed) and the dead time between frames through flags parallel or parallel 1, i.e. acquire and read at the same time or acquire and then read out.
 The configuration of this timing variables allows to achieve different frame rates.
-NOTE THAT IN EIGER, WHATEVER YOU DO, THE FRAME RATE LIMITATIONS COME FROM THE NETWORK BOTTLENECK AS THE HARD-WARE GOES FASTER THAN THE DATA OUT.
+NOTE THAT IN EIGER, WHATEVER YOU DO, THE FRAME RATE LIMITATIONS COME FROM THE NETWORK BOTTLENECK AS THE HARDWARE GOES FASTER THAN THE DATA OUT.
+WE reccommend using the detector in dr 4/8/16, speed full speed, parallel 1 or dr 32, speed quart speed, parallel 1.
+All those options are now the defaults options starting from version 5.x.

 In the case of REAL CONTINUOUS readout, i.e. continuous acquire and readout from the boards (independent on how the chip is set), the continuous frame rates are listed in table 1.
-The time to send out the frame out of the board Note that in the continuous flag mode, some buffering is still done on the memories, so a higher frame rate than the proper real continuous one can be achieved.
-Still, this extra buffering is possible till the memories are not saturated.
-The number of images that can be stored on the DDR2 on board memories are listed in table 2.
+The time to send out the frame out of the board Note that in the continuous flag mode, some buffering is still done on the memories, so a higher frame rate than